dashingrocket/simplecov-cobertura/README.md

 * No support for branch coverage

 ## Troubleshooting
+Testing requres the libxml-ruby gem.
 If you get an error about not being able to install the libxml-ruby gem, do the following

     $ sudo apt-get install libxml2-dev